Best Lakes Near Salzburg

 Hintersee, in Germany's Berchtesgaden National Park, is surrounded on all sides by the mountains of Berchtesgaden, nestled in the mountain village of Ramsau.
 As you walk around the Hintersee, you'll spot a themed trail highlighting the works of the Romantic painters of the 19th century including Carl Rottmann, Ferdinand Waldmüller, Friedrich Gauermann and Wilhelm Busch.
 It's seriously a fairytale lake.

-Get here from Salzburg: we drove to Hintersee which took about forty minutes; you can also take bus 846 from Salzburg Hauptbahnhof to Hintersee.
+Get here from Salzburg: we drove to Hintersee which took about 40 minutes; you can also take bus 846 from Salzburg Hauptbahnhof to Hintersee.

 Check out my guide to hiking around Hintersee!